 5 New Facebook Mobile Marketing Revamp

-For the past months, Facebook has been making efforts to expand mobile reach with new social media marketing apps and the acquisition of Parse.
-This mobile network revamp is a good news to advertisers, enabling them to reach exact target audience and create a larger network.
+In recent months, Facebook has been making significant efforts to expand its mobile reach through the introduction of new social media marketing apps and the acquisition of Parse.
+This mobile network improvement is good news for advertisers, as they can now target their exact audience and expand their network significantly.